Stagewise Reinforcement Learning and the Geometry of the Regret Landscape

 \subsubsection{LLC Estimates and Phases}

-Figure \ref{fig:LLC_example} shows the LLC estimate and regret across training for a representative model trained with $\alpha = 0.68$ and $\gamma = 0.975$, exhibiting two phase transitions.
-We present all the estimated LLC curves in Appendix \ref{LLC_plot_appendix}, Figure \ref{fig:llc_grid_alpha_0.5}.
+\Cref{fig:LLC_example} shows the LLC estimate and regret across training for a representative model trained with $\alpha = 0.6$ and $\gamma = 0.98$, exhibiting two phase transitions.
+We present all the estimated LLC curves in \cref{LLC_plot_appendix}, \cref{fig:llc_grid_alpha_0.5_l2_norms}.
 We see rapid increases in the LLC estimate at each phase transition, and the increasingly complex phases are associated with increasingly large LLC estimates.
 We also note a gradual decrease of the LLC estimates in the second halves of phases 2 and 3 as stochastic gradient descent converges to simpler representations of the corresponding local minimum.

 Next we discuss the distribution of the LLC estimates within each phase.
-We performed LLC estimation for 23 independent models trained with $\alpha = 0.68$ and $\gamma = 0.975$ -- those hyperparameters being selected to maximize the proportion of runs exhibiting two phase transitions.
-We estimated the LLC at two checkpoints in each of the three phases: Two points at the 1/3 and 2/3 tertiles with respect to the logarithm of the checkpoint number.
-In Figure \ref{fig:LLC_statistics} we show the distribution of the LLC estimate at these 6 points during training.
-Using the two internal points within each phase we see mean LLC estimates of 30.92 in phase one (with sample variance $\hat \sigma = 3.38$), 106.80 in phase two ($\hat \sigma = 16.19$) and 561.52 in phase three ($\hat \sigma = 40.49$).
+We performed LLC estimation for 25 independent models trained with $\alpha = 0.6$ and $\gamma = 0.98$ -- those hyperparameters being selected to maximize the proportion of runs exhibiting two phase transitions.
+We estimated the LLC at six equally-logarithmically-spaced checkpoints in each of the three phases. \Cref{fig:LLC_statistics} shows the distribution of the LLC estimate at these points during training.
+Using the four internal points within each phase we see mean LLC estimates of 29.54 in phase one (with sample variance $\hat \sigma = 6.35$), 125.53 in phase two ($\hat \sigma = 46.47$) and 328.31 in phase three ($\hat \sigma = 84.67$).